ewaldmire/ascender/docs/docsite/rst/userguide/main_menu.rst

 Resources and Access
 ---------------------

-The **Resources** and **Access** menus provide you access to the various components of Ascender and allow you to configure who has permissions for those resources:
+The **Resources** and **Access** menus provide you access to the various components of climber and allow you to configure who has permissions for those resources:

 - Templates (:ref:`ug_JobTemplates` and :ref:`ug_wf_templates`)
 - :ref:`ug_credentials`